NailShrimpOscillator/ai-cost-cutter/README.md

 - 🔥 Codex CLI API bills **surprise** you at month-end
 - 🔥 Gemini API quotas **burn** on routine tasks

-**The average developer overpays by 60–80%** simply because their AI agent wastes tokens on redundant context, duplicate prompts, and inefficient tool calls.
+**The average developer overpays by 60–80%** because their AI agent wastes tokens on redundant context, duplicate prompts, and inefficient tool calls.

 > **AI Cost Cutter fixes this — in one command.**